This seems like an odd topic for BMT, but I promise you, it’s huge.

 Take care of yourself!

 MTIs really emphasize that it is your responsibility to take care of yourself.
-Your body is property of Uncle Sam, and if you get sick you jeopardize graduating on time, moving onto tech school, and entering the operational Air Force at the projected time.
+Your body is the property of Uncle Sam, and if you get sick you jeopardize graduating on time, moving onto tech school, and entering the operational Air Force at the projected time.
 This is costly for everyone, and if your MTI knows you’ve been failing to take care of yourself properly, they’re not too sympathetic.

 Taking time out of your training to go to the clinic or being put on bed rest disrupts your very busy training schedule.
 If you miss a mandatory class while you’re at the clinic or on bed rest, your MTI will be forced to reschedule that for another time.
 This may mean attending that class at another squadron or missing out on a more exciting, non-mandatory class/event (like pugil sticks) because you have to attend a make-up class during that same time slot.
-In the worst case scenario, it may mean you don’t get to attend BEAST with your flight, as you haven’t taken the appropriate mandatory classes in time, so you’ll end up going with another flight during your 7WOT while the rest of your flight is strutting around in their blues.
-Drill/marching waivers may mean you miss out on Control (a drill assessment that is a factor in Warrior Flight competition).
+In the worst-case scenario, it may mean you don’t get to attend BEAST with your flight, as you haven’t taken the appropriate mandatory classes in time, so you’ll end up going with another flight during your 7WOT while the rest of your flight is strutting around in their blues.
+Drill/marching waivers may mean you miss out on Control (a drilling assessment that is a factor in Warrior Flight competition).

 Steps for Self-Care